 Time to Change Wales is the first national campaign to end mental health stigma and discrimination and improve attitudes to mental health in Wales.
-The campaign is delivered by a partnership of two leading Welsh charities; Hafal and Mind Cymru and currently funded by the Welsh Government and Comic Relief.
+The campaign is delivered by a partnership of two leading Welsh charities; Hafal and Mind Cymru and currently joint-funded by the Welsh Government and Comic Relief until 31 March, after which the programme will be solely funded by Welsh Government until March 2022.
 Time to Change Wales is also driven by people with lived experience of mental health problems and individuals with expertise relevant to the campaign.

 Time to Change Wales has introduced two new areas of priority:

 To strengthen the workplace wellbeing offer with a new focus on socio-economically deprived communities by working with employers and more closely with government bodies and initiatives such as Healthy Working Wales, Public Health Wales and the Department for Work and Pensions.